List of summaries, consolidations and regulations

 Partnerships are common for service professions such as accounting, dentistry and law.
 These can be viewed as "unlimited liability partnerships" because these professions cannot practise with a shield against liability for professional malpractice claims against their firms.

-Amendments to the Act in 2001 authorize limited liability partnerships.
-The formation of such partnerships is limited to professions.
+The formation of limited liability partnerships is restricted to professions.
 In these partnerships, partners are not, as such, personally liable for obligations of the firm.
 Liability continues to apply if a person suffers injury because of the partner's negligent or wrongful acts or omissions, including negligence in appointing, supervising or failing to supervise another member or employee of the firm, or where the partner knew of the wrongful acts or omissions and failed to take reasonable steps to prevent them.
-Limited liability partnerships and extra-provincial limited liability partnerships must register at the Corporations Branch and file annual returns.
+Limited liability partnerships and extra-provincial limited liability partnerships must register with the Corporate Registry and file annual returns.

 Subject to the agreement between the partners, partnerships automatically dissolve if any partner doesn't live up to the partnership agreement for reasons of incompetence, bankruptcy or authorized assignment under the Bankruptcy Act (Canada), or illness or death.